 Posted on Aug 26, 20205

-The primary function of a spring damper is to absorb and dissipate the kinetic energy of the impact to such an extent that the acceleration acting on the airframe is reduced to an acceptable level.
+The primary function of a spring shock absorber is to absorb and dissipate the kinetic energy of the impact to such an extent that the acceleration acting on the airframe is reduced to an acceptable level.
 Existing shock absorbers can be divided into two classes depending on the type of spring used: those using a full spring made of steel or rubber, and those using a liquid spring with gas or oil, or a mixture of both, which are generally referred to as pneumatic.

-The high efficiency of the gearbox and the weight associated with the hydropneumatic shock absorber make it the preferred design for commercial transport.
+The high efficiency of the gearbox and the weight associated with the hydraulic shock absorber make it the preferred design for commercial transport.
 Based on the presented analytical procedure, algorithms were developed to determine the required stroke and length of the piston to meet the given design conditions, as well as the energy absorption capacity of the shock absorber.

 :: Read more : Industrial Shock Absorbers – Types and Applications

 There are many different shock absorber designs available, but the basic operation of each is the same.
 Dampers are basically multi-chamber cylinders with one or more openings between the chambers.
 When an object hits the cylinder piston rod, the inner piston moves as it increases fluid pressure in the cylinder.
 The fluid flows through the holes, lowering the pressure and increasing the temperature.
 In this way, the kinetic energy of a moving object is converted into heat when it is stopped.

 As the measuring tube is rotated towards the open position, shock provides maximum bore area and minimum resistance.
-Conversely, movement towards the closed position reduces the area of the opening and increases resistance.
-This method of adjustment enables the handling of heavy weights or high driving forces with low viscosities.
+Conversely, the movement towards the closed position reduces the area of the opening and increases resistance.
+This method of adjustment enables the handling of heavyweights or high driving forces with low viscosities.

+Adjustable shock absorbers overcome the main disadvantage of hydro-shock by adapting the orification to non-standard input conditions.
+Therefore, a properly adjusted damper can produce the same almost perfect deceleration as a hydroshock.
 The main advantage of the damper is the ability to cope with a wide range of input conditions; its main disadvantage is that it has to be manually adjusted every time the input condition changes.

-MTS gathered worldwide shock absorber manufacturers into this online platform.
+IMTS gathered worldwide shock absorber manufacturers into this online platform.
 Browse and search for your next supplier with us.

-Should you run into any difficaulties, please do not hesitate to contact us.
+Should you run into any difficulties, please do not hesitate to contact us.